yumma-lib/yumma-css/README.md

 Welcome to Yumma CSS Library!
 A lightweight and powerful CSS library designed to enhance the styling capabilities of your web apps.
 Whether you're a beginner or an experienced developer, Yumma CSS provides you with a wide range of pre-built CSS components, styles, and utilities to supercharge your web development workflow.
 It was created by **Renildo Pereira** in September 2022.

-## Features
-* Easy to Use: Add Yumma CSS to your project effortlessly with a single line of code, and start leveraging the power of our CSS library right away.
-* Modular and Lightweight: Yumma CSS is built with modularity in mind, allowing you to use only the components and styles you need, resulting in optimized performance for your web pages.
-* Customizable: Tailor the library to suit your project's specific needs.
-Customize variables, styles, and colors to create a unique look and feel.

 ## Installation
 You can include Yumma CSS in your project either by using our Content Delivery Network (CDN) link or by using a package manager.